kevinscaria/cov19dashboard/README.md

 2) COVID19-India API (https://data.covid19india.org/) - Statewise and districtwise cases, vaccination and testing data.

 The data can be used for further analysis or to integrate it in your projects.

+The following data is used along with other open source data to power the Cov19Dashboard which is live at the following link:

+URL to the web application: http://cov19dashboard.pythonanywhere.com/